Lucasdfg07/RubyWebCrawler/README.md

 The main features of the application are;

-* Customer record management.
-* Records Management of Employees.
-* Product and service management.
+* Scrap the website http://quotes.toscrape.com/ searching tags and return the equivalent:
-* Schedules
+* - Quote (Title)
-* Financial reports
+* - Author
+* - Author About
-* Business indicators
+* - Tags

 ## Links